Ashmita120/Unsupervised-Learning/README.md

  # 📌 Unsupervised Learning 🎯

-This repository contains a collection of **unsupervised learning projects** leveraging machine learning techniques such as **clustering, dimensionality reduction, and recommendation system**.
-These projects are designed to extract meaningful insights from unlabeled data using algorithms like **K-Means, Apriori, PCA, Cosine Similarity**, and more.
+This repository contains a collection of **unsupervised learning projects** leveraging machine learning techniques such as **clustering, dimensionality reduction and recommendation system**.
+These projects are designed to extract meaningful insights from unlabeled data using algorithms like **K-Means, Apriori, PCA, Cosine Similarity**, etc.

 ## 🚀 Projects Included
 ✅ **Clustering:** Customer segmentation, document clustering, image segmentation
 ✅ **Dimensionality Reduction:** PCA, SVD, ICA for high-dimensional data visualization
-✅ **Recommendation System:** Content-based-recommendation-engine for Relevant Products and Collaborative-Recommendation-Engine for Similar Customers.
+✅ **Recommendation System:** Content-based-recommendation-engine for Relevant Products and
+                               Collaborative-Recommendation-Engine for Similar Customers.
 ✅ **Association Rule Mining:** Market basket analysis using Apriori

 ## ⚙️ Tech Stack